Using Router in Dormitory - Cross Compiling MiniEAP for Asuswrt-Merlin

 git clone https://github.com/updateing/minieap.git

-In my school, the patches are necessary.
-These patches are used by GZHU originally, but they are also available in my school:
+For my university, the patches are necessary.
+These patches were used by GZHU originally, but they can be used at my university as well.

 git clone https://github.com/ysc3839/openwrt-minieap.git package/minieap